-Tricia Bullmandigital, media, online, portfolio, social, social media, twitter...
+Tricia Bullmandigital, media, online, portfolio, social, Social Media, Twitter...

-Your online presence covers everything that you post to the internet, such as digital portfolios, blogs, LinkedIn accounts, podcasts etc. Having a high-quality portfolio means that you have something extra to show to potential employers, without having to send them huge files or carry around unwieldy folders.
+Your online presence covers everything that you post to the internet, such as digital portfolios, blogs, LinkedIn accounts, podcasts, etc. Having a high-quality portfolio means that you have something extra to show to potential employers, without having to send them huge files or carry around unwieldy folders.

 To truly get the most out of your online portfolio, make sure that you set the time to promote it.
-This can be by using your own website and learning how to optimise your SEO or by posting in online communities for artists in your style/medium.
+This can be by using your own website and learning how to optimize your SEO or by posting in online communities for artists in your style/medium.
 This way you may get job offers from people who have come across your work themselves.